bsolomon1124/misc/azure/azure_notes.md

 - RBAC focuses on user actions at different scopes
 - Azure Policy focuses on resource properties during deployment and for already-existing resources
 - Unlike RBAC, Azure Policy is a _default-allow-and-explicit-deny system_

-> Role-based access control (RBAC) provides _fine-grained_ access management for Azure resources, enabling you to grant users only the rights they need to perform their jobs.
-RBAC is provided at no additional cost to all Azure subscriber.

 How to apply a policy: